SfikasTeo/NixOS/README.md

 Partition Disk ( /dev/sda ) :
 	1. lsblk -> List drives
-	2. blkdiscard /dev/sda  ->  Updates the drives firmware to signify that the drive is empty.
-				                      Improves performance and disk longevity (SSD or NVME only).
+	2. blkdiscard /dev/sda  ->  Updates the drives firmware to signify that the drive is empty Improves performance and disk longevity (SSD or NVME only).
 	3. Any supported partition utility could be used.
 We will default to GNU parted -> parted 4.Partition Table ->